cogmaster-stats/r-cogstats/slides/01-intro.md

 - Simple random sampling: each individual from the population has the same probability of being selected; this is usually done **without replacement** (e.g., surveys, psychological experiment, clinical trials).
 - Systematic random sampling, (two-stage) cluster sampling, stratified sampling, etc.

 In the end, we must have a **random sample** of statistical units with single or multiple observations on each unit.
-With this sample, we usually aim at inferring some properties at the level of the population from which this 'representative' (<span class="showtooltip" title="Selz M (2013).
-La représentativité en statistiques, volume 8 series M\'ethodes et Savoirs.
-Publications de l'INED."><a href="">Selz, 2013</a></span>) sample was drawn.
+With this sample, we usually aim at inferring some properties at the level of the population from which this 'representative' (Selz, 2013) sample was drawn.

 How to store data